They are the largest of all white blood cells and play an essential role in the defense against germs and inflammation.

 Monocytes and their precursors can activate or inhibit the immune response, depending on the local and systemic signals and the pathogen involved.

-It is considered that this immaturity is functional in its origin, since the different types of cells involved in innate immunity are present in the fetus, although their immune “virtues” are questioned.
+It is considered that this immaturity is functional in its origin since the different types of cells involved in innate immunity are present in the fetus.
+However, their immune “virtues” are questioned.

-Newborns are prone to serious bacterial infections, and mortality caused by infections is high despite prompt antibiotic therapy: this phenomenon is especially common among preterm infants.
+Newborns are prone to severe bacterial infections, and mortality caused by infections is high despite prompt antibiotic therapy: this phenomenon is widespread among preterm infants.

 As the production of phagocytes and their proper functioning are crucial for an effective bactericidal immune mechanism, the malfunctioning of the mononuclear system may explain the vulnerability of infants to infections.

 The function of monocytes in premature fetuses and neonates

 Few studies on the immune system of the fetus and neonate are available, and knowledge is lacking regarding the phagocytic and oxidative capacity of macrophages or their expression of adhesion molecules.

 However, it has been determined that several functions of the inborn fetal immune system are essentially different from those observed in term infants or adults.

 A significantly decreased phagocytic activity of fetal monocytes has been described, which is in sharp contrast to the high production of reactive oxygen products.